-Amberflo SDKs are built to operate asynchronously with automatic batching and flushing; this means that when an event is generated by a client system and sent to the Amberflo SDK, it is not immediately sent back to Amberflo for aggregation but instead, batches are sent at preconfigured time intervals (batch size and send interval are configurable).
+Amberflo SDKs are built to operate asynchronously with automatic batching and flushing.
+This means that when an event is generated by a client system and sent to the Amberflo SDK, it is not immediately sent back to Amberflo for aggregation.
+Instead, batches are sent at preconfigured time intervals.
 After the batch is sent, the cache is flushed and new events can be received.

 For use cases demanding ultra high volume metering such as large-scale messaging or API monetization, the standard ingestion method using our SDKs may not be feasible.
 In that case, despite the batching, each event is received and aggregated by Amberflo on a one-to-one basis.
 Even with volume-based discounting, this can quickly become cost-prohibitive using this approach.
 Instead, we recommend squashing these batches by aggregating some of these events at the source before ingestion to Amberflo.